These five mid-century modern kitchen ideas prove simple and sophistication is a trend is here to stay.

 French patio doors and seamless, retractable window screens can add a beautiful design aesthetic while increasing the amount of natural light and fresh air coming into the home.
 Pella’s most recent innovation, the Integrated Rolscreen®, creates a cleaner, more polished look from the interior and exterior, with more light streaming into the space than a window with a full screen.
 (Bonus: No seasonal screen storage is required unlike traditional window screens.)

 Let’s all make a vow, right here and now, that this is the year we are finally going to kick our uncomfortable furniture to the curb.
 Not only does uncomfortable furniture decrease a room’s functionality, it also just isn’t very pretty to look at.
 Consider swapping stiff couches and lounge chairs for overstuffed furniture made from down, memory foam, velvet or leather.

 Every great sunroom should have a stack (or two, or three) of your favorite inspiring books.
 Like throw pillows, chandeliers or rugs, books are an expression of style, representing both who we are and who we want to be.
 But they also serve another purpose, as pieces of coffee table décor that can truly complete a space.
-If you need a few titles to fill your room with, be sure to check out our list of top picks.

 A Touch of Green

 With plenty of natural light to spare, sunrooms help plants thrive while adding dimension to the room.
 A few of our favorite low-maintenance indoor flora: fiddle leaf fig trees, like the one below, succulents, peace lilies, split-leaf philodendrons and orchids.

 This interior design strategy is another easy way to create a more natural and relaxing space.
 Consider adding wooden bowls with a mixed material coffee table, like the one above, which features both wood and a blue laminate.